Mansoor Al Ansari - Qatar will continue to strive to be a premier footballing destination in the world | Goal.com

 Qatar's stock as a 'premier footballing destination' has risen considerably in the last few years.
 After being named the hosts for the 2022 World Cup, the Arab nation has embarked on an exercise of building world-class infrastructure including the construction of seven new venues from the scratch.

-They've hosted several high-profile tournaments including the 2019 AFC Asian Cup, 2019 Club World Cup, 2020 AFC Champions League and more where they have been able to showcase some of these venues.
+They've hosted several high-profile tournaments including the 2019 Club World Cup, 2020 AFC Champions League and more where they have been able to showcase some of these venues.

 Qatar's rise in stock is in no small part thanks to its world-class infrastructure and hosting capabilities which came to the fore during the COVID-19 pandemic that crippled the sport worldwide.
 With the 2020 AFC Champions League in danger of being cancelled due to the pandemic, it was QFA who stepped up to the plate and held the West Zone matches in Doha.